MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/inferencingoptionspreview_preferreddevicekind.md

 # Windows.AI.MachineLearning.Preview.InferencingOptionsPreview.PreferredDeviceKind

 ## -description
-Gets or sets the preferred device.
+Gets or sets the preferred device that the evaluation will be performed on.

 ## -property-value
 The preferred device.
 The default value is LearningDeviceAny.